 Solopreneurship can be very rewarding and very lucrative.
 Value your skills wisely and select you Gigs prudently.
 This 4M Performance Resource will assist you in your ‘Solo’ journey.

 Solopreneurship (also referred to as the Gig economy) is thriving.
-If you are thinking of becoming a ‘Solo’ or already have, congrads.
-You are on the leading edge of 21st century employment.
+If you are thinking of becoming a ‘Solo’ or already have congrats.
+You are on the leading edge of 21st-century employment.

 Freelancers, independent consultants, gig workers, whatever name you choose 50% of ‘Solos’ say no amount of money could entice them to move to a conventional job.
 However, going ‘Solo’ has many challenges.

 Solopreneurship is growing at a very rapid rate.
 Currently, according to Gallup, 36% of the U.S. workforce participates in the Gig economy.
 The two most important reasons people leave conventional jobs and turn ‘Solo’: